310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 Did you forget that the reason today went badly was because of that~?
 I think it’d be a good idea to think less about work every once in awhile, don’t you?

-People aren’t meant to put work above all else, you know?
+People aren’t meant to put work above all else, y'know?

 Well, nowadays you get rewarded for working hard, so I guess everyone has been putting their all into it.